TA2k/ioBroker.lg-thinq/docs/en/README.md

 [Summary](#summary)

--   `remote.basicCtrl.operation` 0 for off
+-   `remote.basicCtrl.operation` 0 for off and 1 for on
+-   `remote.basicCtrl.opMode` 0 for off and 4 for on
+-   `remote.basicCtrl.hotWater` 0 for off and 1 for on
+-   `remote.basicCtrl.hotWaterTarget` desired temperature
--   `remote.basicCtrl.operation` 1 for on
+-   `remote.basicCtrl.powerHotWater` Boost 0 for off and 1 for on
 -   `remote.basicCtrl.target` desired temperature

 -   If the error message 400 appears in the log, then this data point is not compatible with the device.